gabrielrowan/Contributions/README.md

 ## Search

-To return to the unfiltered results after typing in a search term in the search bar, click on the navbar heading
+To return to the unfiltered results homepage view after typing in a search term in the search bar, click on the navbar heading

 ## Responsiveness